-Our team of Industrial Officers are here for you; to provide comprehensive and confidential legal advice to workers.
+Our team of Lawyers are here for you; to provide comprehensive and confidential legal advice to workers.

 Our Centre is open from Monday to Friday 9am to 5pm.

 We encourage work-related enquiries to be directed to the online form.
 Alternatively, you can call us on 800 652 697 (toll-free number) anytime.

 The Working Women’s Centre SA Inc (WWC SA) is a non-government organisation that provides free advice and confidential information, support and representation to vulnerable workers residing in South Australia about their rights at work.

 We have been operating out of Adelaide since 1979, and we are uniquely placed to advise, inform and represent workers on workplace issues including but not limited to the following: